kammitama5/kammitama5.github.io/_posts/2019-08-16-Friday-August-16th.md

 ## Google Developer Student Club Lead and Belonging in Tech

 ## I received a really nice email this afternoon, around 1pm
-- It said (and I paraphrase) that I was chosen as a Google Developer Student Club Lead because I was a leader who believes "...that technology can do extraordinary things for the world, and can be a great mentor to others and have an impact".
+- It said that I was chosen as a Google Developer Student Club Lead because I was a leader who believes "...that technology can do extraordinary things for the world, and can be a great mentor to others and have an impact".
 - I was psyched, because it was important for me in my first year (particularly as I am TA-ing), to do